sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 ### Bugs we found with manual testing

-Manual testing uncovered several significant bugs.
+Manual testing uncovered several significant bugs via manual testing.

-When we were fairly confident we had finished our implementation (hah), we wrote a quick recursive factorial implemention in the TypeScript frontend:
+When were fairly confident we had finished our implementation (hah), we wrote a quick recursive Factorial implemention in the TypeScript frontend:

 ```
 function fac(x : number) : number {